-Dr. Johnson is a board eligible orthopaedic surgeon who specializes in the treatment of musculoskeletal tumors and complex joint reconstruction in patients of all ages.
+Dr. Johnson is a board certified orthopaedic surgeon who specializes in the treatment of musculoskeletal tumors and complex joint reconstruction in patients of all ages.
 This includes bone and soft tissue sarcomas, benign bone and soft tissue tumors, and bony metastases from primary cancers.
 The treatment of musculoskeletal tumors often requires joint reconstruction ranging from primary joint replacement to the use of megaprosthesis.

 In addition to treating musculoskeletal tumors, Dr. Johnson performs hip and knee replacement surgery due to arthritis, avascular necrosis, hip dysplasia, or other causes of degenerative joint disease.
 This includes revision surgery for failed hip and knee replacements.